-General protocol of the RGC 3E® RGC Sustainability Scheme
+General protocol of the 3E Sustainability Scheme

-Corresponds to the document that describes the general content of the RGC 3E® Sustainability Scheme, the requirements to be applied by an organization, farm or group of farms to achieve a RGC 3E® status from RGC Coffee.
+Corresponds to the document that describes the general content of the 3E Sustainability Scheme, the requirements to be applied by an organization, farm or group of farms to achieve a 3E status.

-Table 1: Overview of the RGC 3E® sustainability scheme documents.
+Table 1: Overview of the 3E sustainability scheme documents.

-4. CONTENT OF THE SCHEM
+4. CONTENT OF THE SCHEME

-The sustainability principles on which the RGC 3E® scheme is based are framed in three sections called Elevate, Empower and Educate, equivalent to the 3 axes of Economic, Social and Environmental sustainability.
-The RGC 3E® scheme seeks to promote sustainable coffee production through the application of good agricultural practices that allow producing families to positively impact their productivity and profitability, while protecting the forests, soil, and water health, and promoting respect for community, human and labor rights.
+The sustainability principles on which the 3E scheme is based are framed in three sections called Elevate, Empower and Educate, equivalent to the 3 axes of Economic, Social and Environmental sustainability.
+The 3E scheme seeks to promote sustainable coffee production through the application of good agricultural practices that allow producing families to positively impact their productivity and profitability, while protecting the forests, soil, and water health, and promoting respect for community, human and labor rights.

-The RGC 3E® scheme is aimed at two levels of the supply chain, the first is at the level of the trading companies that supply coffee to RGC, its evaluation is made up of 9 criteria that are evaluated through 45 indicators, of which 20 are mandatory indicators due to the level of risk that they represent for all those involved in the supply chain.
+The 3E scheme is aimed at two levels of the supply chain, the first is at the level of the trading companies that supply coffee to RGC, its evaluation is made up of 9 criteria that are evaluated through 45 indicators, of which 20 are mandatory indicators due to the level of risk that they represent for all those involved in the supply chain.

-The second level focuses on groups of farms that belong to a supply chain that participates in a RGC 3E® program, based on the same 9 basic criteria translated into 86 indicators, of which 12 are mandatory.
+The second level focuses on groups of farms that belong to a supply chain that participates in a 3E program, based on the same 9 basic criteria translated into 86 indicators, of which 12 are mandatory.